INSTALLATION is quick, clean and simple. Here's a step-by-step guide to the process:

 The elements are connected according to the plans and electrical diagram.
 Obviously the gauge of the wire is determined by the load but it is always simple to ensure that the wiring is left no higher than the element itself, so levelling the finished floor surface is not a problem.
 Wires can be flat on the floor, up or through the wall in conduits, recessed into the insulationboard or below the subfloor.

-Connection is made the 24 volt EP Transformer.
+Connection is made to the 24 volt Transformer.
 The maximum load per circuit is 450 watts and of course must be made in accordance with current regulations.
 Connection to the mains supply must be certified by a qualified electrician.